Budgeting for university

 Make sure you don't overpay income tax if you work.
 Students don't generally earn enough in a year to go above the 'personal allowance' income tax threshold.

 Though working during term-time may be discouraged at some universities, many students work part-time during their studies.
-Income from working part-time should not affect your entitlement to loans and bursaries.
+Income from working part-time shouldn't affect your entitlement to loans and bursaries.

 You should make sure your working hours fit with your academic requirements and don't distract from your studies.

 Most universities have a student employment office that can help you find part-time work.
-Our university profiles also provide information.
+Our university profiles also have information.

 Many universities offer sandwich courses, involving a placement year or industry programme integrated into your course.
 Many placements include a salary, and some may lead to sponsorship during your final year.
 They can provide a great experience and could boost your chances of being employed after graduation.